 The Mental Effects of Alcohol Go Beyond a Hangover

 The pounding headache, aches and pains, vomiting and general wretched feeling are what most people associate with a hangover.
 However, lesser-known mental effects of alcohol are gaining more attention:

 - Cognitive impairment

 A study involving 1,410 Dutch students reported the presence and severity of 49 potential hangover symptoms.
-A factor analysis revealed “drowsiness” (e.g. fatigue, sleepiness and weakness) and “cognitive functioning” (reduced alertness, memory and concentration problems) were the most important factors describing the alcohol hangover.3
+Not surprisingly, a factor analysis revealed “drowsiness” (e.g. fatigue, sleepiness and weakness) and “cognitive functioning” (reduced alertness, memory and concentration problems) were the most important factors describing the alcohol hangover.3 However, there were others.

 Depression and Alcoholism

 Most of the research regarding depression and alcoholism has not centered on one night binges.
 Drinking an excessive amount of alcohol can cause an imbalance of chemicals and nutrients in the body, which can lead to depression and anxiety.
 These symptoms can be especially severe if someone is already predisposed to these emotions.
 Alcohol suppresses the central nervous system, so it not only imparts its depressive effects physiologically, but can also have an emotional after effect.
 It’s not uncommon for individuals to use alcohol to self-medicate when they are feeling anxious or sad, which typically makes these symptoms worse.4

 A high comorbidity exists between full blown alcohol use disorder and major depression.
 About 30% of individuals with major depression report lifetime alcohol use disorder.
 Conversely, more than one-third of people being treated for alcoholism meeting the diagnostic criteria for major depression at some point during their drinking life.